 The Harry Bridges Project is dedicated to introducing the public to the life and ideas of Harry Bridges through a variety of dramatic and cultural arts.

 The ’34 maritime strike was one of the most dramatic and consequential in US history.
-Conflicts between strikers and police on the Embarcadero and Rincon Hill in San Francisco resembled pitched military battles; five longshoremen were shot and killed by police in San Francisco and two in Seattle.
+Conflicts between strikers and police on the Embarcadero and Rincon Hill in San Francisco resembled pitched military battles; two longshoremen were killed by police in San Francisco and two in Seattle.
 After the killings on the waterfront the National Guard was brought in to open the SF port and disperse the strikers.
 During those days, and after a dramatic silent funeral procession down Market street, city opinion swung in favor of the strikers.
 117 San Francisco unions voted in favor of a general strike.
 After three days the strike committee voted to turn the conflict over to arbitration.
-It wasn’t until October, 83 days after it began, that an agreement was reached.
-Wages and working conditions were improved, the agreement established coast-wide bargaining, and most importantly a joint employer and union hiring hall that would end the shape-up system.
+The longshore workers returned to work at the end of July, but it wasn’t until October, 83 days after it began, that the arbitration award was handed down.
+Wages and working conditions were improved, the agreement established coast-wide bargaining, and most importantly a joint employer and union hiring hall that ended the shape-up system.
 Bridges became one of the most highly respected militants in the ’34 strike.
 As member of the strike committee Bridges style of “new unionism” infuriated employers and government arbitrators, and endeared him to the rank and file.

 Throughout the strike, and indeed for the rest of his career, accusations of communist membership or so-called “fellow-traveler” status dogged Bridges.
-The federal government tried a series of deportation cases against him in 1939, 1941, 1948 and again in 1953.
+The federal government tried a series of deportation cases against him in 1939, 1941, 1949 and again in 1955.
 The government argued that Bridges was a Communist Party member and deserved to be deported on those grounds.
 Bridges always denied the charges, and the government case was often weak.
-Government witnesses included perjurers, disbarred lawyers and racketeers.
+Government witnesses included perjurers, disbarred lawyers, and racketeers.
 In the early 1950s however, Bridges was convicted of lying under oath about his membership in the Party, but the US Supreme Court tossed out the conviction on technical grounds.Despite harassment from the government and employers, Bridges moved into leadership positions in the union.
-He was president of the San Francisco local and head of the ILA west coast division.
-When the AFL–CIO split rocked the West Coast, Bridges argued that western longshoremen should affiliate with the CIO and rename themselves the International Longshoremen and Warehousemen’s Union.
-Bridges was elected president of the new union and the west coast Director of the CIO.
-He held his position in the CIO until a political difference with CIO head John Lewis over the war-time no-strike clause forced him out.
-Bridges remained head of the ILWU until his retirement in 1977.
+He was president of the San Francisco local and head of the ILA Pacific Coast District.
+When the AFL–CIO split rocked the West Coast, Bridges argued that ILA-PCD should affiliate with the CIO and rename themselves the International Longshoremen and Warehousemen’s Union.
+Bridges was elected president of the new union and appointed as the west coast Director of the CIO.
+Because of accusations of Communist influence, Bridges's jurisdiction as CIO regional director was reduced and reduced again until he was finally relieved of that title.
+The ILWU was expelled from the CIO for being Communist dominated in 1950.
+Bridges remained head of the independent ILWU until his retirement in 1977.

 After two marriages ended somewhat acrimoniously, Harry met and fell in love with Noriko Sawada.
-Nikki, a Nisei Japanese American who was interned during World War II, decided to marry Harry in Reno, Nevada in 1958.
+Harry and Nikki, a Nisei Japanese American who was interned during World War II, planned to be married in Reno, Nevada in 1958.
 When the court clerk denied them a marriage license on the grounds that it violated the state’s anti-miscegenation law, the couple challenged the law in the courts.
 They won, and were married at the end of 1958; their precedent compelled the Nevada state legislature to repeal the law the following year.
-Not only in his personal life Bridges was committed to battling racial injustice more broadly.
+Not only in his personal life was Bridges committed to battling racial injustice more broadly.
 In his own union he consistently defended racial equality and the advancement of black and minority workers within the ILWU.
 Noriko and Harry were married until his death, and the ILWU remains one of the most racially progressive in the US labor movement.